Updated June 2026

 2. How long does Body Glide last on a long run?

 In my experience, Body Glide typically lasts 10-15 miles (16-24 km) in moderate conditions.
 In hotter, more humid weather, or on runs over 15 miles, you might need to reapply.
 Its effectiveness can diminish as sweat breaks down the barrier.
-For longer efforts, consider a more robust option like Squirrel’s Nut Butter.
+For longer efforts, consider a heavier-duty option like Squirrel’s Nut Butter.

 3. Is Vaseline as good as Body Glide for running?